Building a Worldclass Board for the Family Enterprise

 BOARD LEADERSHIP AND PROCESS

-- Evolving role of the Board Chair or Executive Chair in a disruptive environment, including lessons from a Chairman’s first-hand experience
+- Role of the Board Chair or Executive Chair, including lessons from first-hand experience

-- Effective board agendas, and what good board meetings accomplish
+- Effective board agendas, board committees, and what good board meetings accomplish

 - Evaluation of the board